Veshy25/PythonProject1/README.md

 Conclusion:

 Through running the Python Codes, I was able to get insights on answering the required question using the marketing campaign dataset.
-1) The most popular product category is
+1) The most popular product category is Wines, having a 99.4% of the customers have purchased Wine from the store with an average spend of $306.17.
+This would make wines the flagship product which drives the revenue for the grocery store.
+The second most popular product categoy is Meat products where 100% of the customers have purchased meat with an average moderate spend of $165, which shows meats is a stable and esstential product within the grocery store.